 The Museum is working closely with the Town of Prattsville and Michael Van Valkenburgh Associates on this important restoration project.
 We need $70,000 to complete Phase I, cleaning and restoration of the historic rock sculptures.
-Get in touch to make a donation.

 The Town of Prattsville has approved $27,700 to restore Pratt Rock Park: